nicoRomeroCuruchet/SelfBalancingRobot/README.md

 # Getting Started
-Once the project is set up, launch the robot's self-balancing and the enviroment.
+Once the project is set up, launch the robot and the enviroment.

       roslaunch self_balancing_robot main.launch